mirkokiefer/diff-merge-patch/README.md

 [1, 2, 4, 5, 6, 7]
 ```

-###Ordered Lists
+### Lists
-If you want the order of elements considered when doing a diff/merge/patch, ordered lists are the solution for you!
+If you want the order of elements considered when doing a diff/merge/patch, lists are the solution for you!

 Just like sets they are represented as JavaScript arrays: